XavierFelixan/Color-Picker/README.md

 # Color-Picker
-Pick a Color from an Image
+Pick a color from an Image